jaydenaung/K8s-SAProbe/README.md

 ### Expected Result

-You will see a rather lengthy result because the probe ran against each and every pod it can find.
+You will probably see a rather lengthy report because the probe ran against each and every pod it can find.
+It will return all Secrets, ConfigMaps discovered using the permission of service accounts mounted on pods in a namespace.

-You might probably find secrets stored in un-encrypted `etcd` database like the one below:
+If you scroll through it, you might probably find secrets stored in un-encrypted `etcd` database like the one below:

 ```bash